What is a 1031 Exchange?

 1031 EXCHANGE RULES

-- In order to qualify for an IRC §1031 tax deferred exchange properties must be held for productive use in a trade or business or for investment purposes.
+- To qualify for an IRC §1031 tax deferred exchange properties must be held for productive use in a trade or business or for investment purposes.

-- The IRS mandates that a Qualified Intermediary must be involved in the transaction prior to the sale of the property to prepare the legal documents necessary for the exchange.
+- To complete a valid deferred exchange, prior to the sale of relinquished property, the taxpayer must engage a Qualified Intermediary to prepare the legal documents necessary for the exchange.

-- The tax payer selling the property must be the same taxpayer purchasing the replacement property.
+- The tax payer selling the relinquished property must be the same taxpayer purchasing the replacement property.

-- The Exchanger needs to purchase one or more identified properties within 180 days from the sale of the Relinquished property.
+- The taxpayer needs to purchase one or more identified properties within 180-days from the sale of the relinquished property.